STMicroelectronics/meta-st-stm32mp-oss/README.md

 **meta-st-stm32mp-oss BSP layer** is a layer containing the STMicroelectronics bsp metadata for upstream versions of stm32mp.

-This layer relies on OpenEmbedded/Yocto build system that is provided through Bitbake and OpenEmbedded-Core layers or Poky layer all part of the Yocto Project
+This layer relies on OpenEmbedded/Yocto build system that is providing through Bitbake and OpenEmbedded-Core layers or Poky layer all parts of the Yocto Project

 The Yocto Project has extensive documentation about OE including a reference manual which can be found at: